openlibhums/memory-alpha/content/pages/support/plugins/custom-styling-placeholder.md

 }
 ```

-These variables do not work on the Material or Clean themes yet, though we have plans to add these or similar variables for those themes.
+These variables do not work on the Material or Clean themes.